 Mirza Gul Muhammad was the final ruling Chief of Qadian from the Mirza family, he was the great-grandfather of MGA.
-He died of excessive hiccups (See Mujadid e Azam) in roughly 1800 (See family tree in Punjab Chiefs, 1909), just a few years before the Ramghari Misl finally took Qadian, his entire family were all exiled to Begowal, including a very young Mirza Ghulam Murtaza, which was in the neighboring Ahluwalia Misl., which was right over the Beas river The extended-Mirza family lived here until 1839, when Ranjit Singh decided to return 5 villages to Mirza Ghulam Murtaza and allowed him and his brothers to move back to Qadian.
-Sardar Mangal Singh Ramgarhia was a son of Diwan Singh, it is unclear if he took over Qadian at the death of his father.
+He died of excessive hiccups (See Mujadid e Azam) in roughly 1800 (See family tree in Punjab Chiefs, 1909), just a few years before the Ramghari Misl finally took Qadian, his entire family were all exiled to Begowal, including a very young Mirza Ghulam Murtaza, which was in the neighboring Ahluwalia Misl., which was right over the Beas river.
+When Ata Muhammad died, in roughly 1814, Mirza Ghulam Murtaza and his extended family were allowed to move back to Qadian (see Griffin, Punjab Chiefs).
+Ranjit Singh then gave 5 villages (+Qadian) back to Mirza Ghulam Murtaza and his brothers.
+Mirza Ghulam Murtaza and his brothers joined the Sikh military, wherein they served until 1849-ish.

 His story from the ROR (and Dard in 1947) of 1939

 Mirza Gul Muhammad was a very able man and he became an independent Chief of Qadian.
 His army, consisting of infantry and cavalry, numbered 1,000.
 He had three guns.
 He ruled over 85 villages.
 He was a very righteous and generous chief.
 Hundreds of people ate at his table.
 He patronised learning and paid stipends to about 500 persons.
 He was a holy man and loved the company of the righteous.
 Attracted by his righteousness and the encouragement he gave to learning, he was surrounded by about 400 men given to the pursuit of knowledge and virtue.